ajon542/GameEngine/README.md

 The SceneViewModel to notify the SceneView that a GameObject has been added.
 The SceneView to render the newly added object.

+I have basically achieved this goal of being able to have the SceneViewModel notifying of an added GameObject.
+The SceneView now has a notification of the scene list and can render the scene list.
+Now I have to think about the design of the view model and view interaction a little more.
+I'm thinking the view model needs to keep a description of the scene and the view needs to render the scene based on this description.
+The next task is to come up with a simple scene description so the view can render it.

 ## TODO
 (not in any particular order)
 - Create dockable windows for SceneView, GameView, HierarchyView, ConsoleOutputView etc